AliakseiKhomchanka/CodeScalpel/README.md

  ```
 ```
 As you can see, in addition to normal triple back ticks around the code block, there are annotations after opening the block.
-The first one, `shell`, is a language indicator, commonly seen on GitHub in README files.
+The first one, `sh`, is a language indicator, commonly seen on GitHub in README files.
+Those are unrelated to Scalpel and are ignored by it.
 The word `scalpel` indicates that this block has been marked for processing by the parser.
 After that, several Scalpel-specific parameters follow.